James Arness in ‘Gunsmoke’.

 - On air: 1957-1962

-Based on the biography of Wells Fargo detective Fred J. Dodge, the story followed special agent Jim Hardie, "the left-handed gun" who helped save stagecoaches from outlaws and other violence.
-According to Mike Barnes in the Hollywood Reporter, the actor Dale Robertson did all his own stunts.
+Based on the biography of Wells Fargo detective Fred J. Dodge, the story followed special agent Jim Hardie, "the left-handed gun," who helped save stagecoaches from outlaws and other violence.
+The actor Dale Robertson did all his own stunts.
 He was also right-handed.

 - IMDb user rating: 7.9